-4.3 The National Planning Policy Framework (NPPF) came into effect on 27 March 2012 and in paragraph 215 states that after the initial period of 12 months due weight should be given to policies in Local Plans according to the degree of consistency with the NPPF, the closer the plan policies the greater the weight.
-There is a great deal of consistency between the Local Plan and the NPPF on matters relating to, inter alia, the protection of the natural environment as will be seen in paragraph 6 below.
+4.5 In paragraph 215 it states that after the initial period of 12 months (from 27 March 2012) due weight should be given to policies in Local Plans according to the degree of consistency with the NPPF, the closer the plan policies the greater the weight.
+There is a great deal of consistency between the current and emerging Local Plans and the NPPF on matters relating to, inter alia, the protection of the natural environment as will be seen in paragraph 6 below.

-4.4 In addition to the Local Plan and the NPPF, consideration should be given to:
+4.6 In addition to the current and emerging Local Plans and the NPPF, consideration should be given to:

-- the Cotswolds AONB Management Plan (2013-2018) adopted by the Cotswolds Conservation Board; and - the Position Statement on Development in the setting of the Cotswolds AONB issued by the Cotswolds Conservation Board which are material considerations in regard to this application.
+• the Cotswolds AONB Management Plan (2013-2018) adopted by the Cotswolds which are material considerations in regard to this application.